 Neil Rockind is/has been a member of the Michigan State Bar, New York State Bar, National Association of Criminal Defense Lawyers, Criminal Defense Attorneys of Michigan, Michigan Trial Lawyers Association, American Bar Association, American Association for Justice, National College of District Attorneys (past member) and Prosecuting Attorneys Association of Michigan (past member).
 He is a member of the Criminal Defense section of the State Bar of Michigan.
 He is also on the Regional Advisory Board of the Anti Defamation League and on the Board of Directors for the Friends of the Israeli Defense Force - Michigan Chapter.

-He was recently named one of Michigan's Mover's and Shakers by 944 Magazine and profiled in the October, 2009 Edition of the magazine.
-He was also selected as one of Michigan's SuperLaywers for 2009 through 2013 , an honor bestowed upon only 5% of the lawyers practicing in the state.
-Super Lawyers Magazine named him among the Top 100 lawyers in Michigan and in 2013, he was named among the Top 50 lawyers handling cases for individuals.
+He was named one of Michigan's Mover's and Shakers by 944 Magazine and profiled in the October, 2009 Edition of the magazine.
+He was also selected as one of Michigan's SuperLaywers for 2009 through 2015 , an honor bestowed upon only 5% of the lawyers practicing in the state.
+Super Lawyers Magazine named him among the Top 100 lawyers in Michigan and in 2013 and 2014, he was named among the Top 50 lawyers handling cases for individuals.
 He was named a Top 100 Trial Lawyer by The National Trial Lawyers Association, received the Distinguished Service Award by Oakland County and a DBusiness Top Lawyer by DBussiness Magazine.
+In 2015, Rockind earned a the coveted "Leader in the Law" award from the Michigan Lawyer's Weekly.
+He was also named among the Nation's Top One Percent by the National Association of Distinguished Counsel.
 He has lectured to lawyers, police officers and citizens regarding current issues in law.